 Hello Everyone and Welcome to the President’s Message Corner!
 On behalf of the entire Medford Business Association Board, I would like to say Happy New Year and thank you for a successful 2018.
 I want to personally thank the 2018 Executive Board for their hard work and dedication throughout the year and especially to Bill Stauts in his role as Past President.
 I also want to send a special thank you to Adam Drewry who stepped down from the board at the end of 2018.
 We are greatly appreciative his many years of service and commitment as our Treasurer and we welcome Katie Campbell with open arms as she fills the role of Treasurer.
 During the 2018 year we once again had 2 very successful events; The Art, Wine & Music Festival in conjunction with the classic car show which was held in June and the Oktoberfest which was held in September.
 These events could not have taken place without the hard work and dedication of the workers and volunteers, the sponsors, the participants, and of course the Medford Community.
 We will once again host these events in 2019, and will now also be hosting the Dickens Festival!
 So be sure to check out the Event Page for more information.

-I want to welcome the new members of our Board:
+I want to welcome the new members and alternates of our Board:

 Katie Campbell - Padden Cooper